Uganda Nationalist Organization: Early activity

 The Uganda Nationalist Organization was formed around 1978.
-Its initial leading members were Roger Makasa, ex-chairman of Uganda's Coffee Marketing Board, Robert Serumaga, a Ugandan playwright, and Andrew Adimola who had formerly served as minister in Amin's government.
+Its initial leading members were Roger Makasa, ex-chairman of Uganda's Coffee Marketing Board, Robert Serumaga, a Ugandan playwright, and Andrew Adimola, who had formerly served as a minister in Amin's government.
 The group claimed to serve as umbrella group for all Ugandan opposition groups who were not just anti-Amin, but also opposed to Milton Obote.
 The latter had been Uganda's president before Amin's takeover and had become a leading member of the exiled opposition.

-Soon after its formation, UNO hatched a plan which culminated in "one of the most bizarre tales" of the period according to journalists Tony Avirgan and Martha Honey.
+Soon after its formation, UNO hatched a plan which culminated in "one of the most bizarre tales" of the period, according to journalists Tony Avirgan and Martha Honey.
 The opposition group attempted to hire Bolka Bar-Lev, an Israel Defense Forces colonel and mercenary, to murder Amin.
-The Israeli concluded that he would have to raise a commando unit of 200–300 mercenaries (dubbed the "Equatorial Brigade") for the assassination plan, and demanded $1,5 million in advance.
-UNO could not meet this price, but the rebels offered Bar-Lev any business deal he wanted once Amin was dead; Bar-Lev accepted to aid them in return for a promised casino at the Karuma Falls.
-UNO ultimately raised $50,000 in advance payments and also covered the expensive hotel bills of Bar-Lev as well as his companions, but the Israeli colonel never actually delivered on his promises, instead pocketing the money.
+The Israeli concluded that he would have to raise a commando unit of 200–300 mercenaries (dubbed the "Equatorial Brigade") for the assassination plan, and demanded $1.5 million in advance.
+UNO could not meet this price, but the rebels offered Bar-Lev any business deal he wanted once Amin was dead; Bar-Lev agreed to aid them in return for a promised casino at the Karuma Falls.
+UNO ultimately raised $50,000 in advance payments and also covered the expensive hotel bills of Bar-Lev as well as his companions, but the Israeli colonel never actually delivered on his promises, and simply pocketed the money.